Ethan-bro/RainCheck/README.md

 ## Usage

-> For the demo below (provided as a youtube video link), weather data is simulated to showcase the UI and weather-aware features.
+> For the demo below (provided as a YouTube video link), weather data is simulated to showcase the UI and weather-aware features.
-However, you can toggle between fake and real data by modifying the `USE_FAKE_DATA` variable in:
+> You can toggle between fake and real data by modifying the `USE_FAKE_DATA` variable in:
-`src/main/java/data_access/WeatherApiService.java`
+> `src/main/java/data_access/WeatherApiService.java`.

-Set:
+Modify the `USE_FAKE_DATA` variable as follows:

 ```java
 private static final boolean USE_FAKE_DATA = true; // or false
 ```

 This allows you to easily switch between mock data (for testing/dev) and live weather API responses.

 **DEMO VIDEO** 🎬